 Doug advises that you start with a travel agent, as they have relationships with the cruise companies and can often get better rates and last-minute deals.
 And my experience has me agreeing.
 While there are many “do it yourself” options, travel agents often can find much lower prices and can act as liaison to cruise companies when something goes wrong.

 These websites do a detailed job of scouring the web for cheap cruise deals.
 Vacations to Go is more of a travel agent/operator and thus often has better deals since they can negotiate with the cruise lines directly, but keep in mind that they add a lot of fees.
 Cruise Sheet is simply a website aggregator that crawls the web and then displays cheap last-minute fares.
 This is my favorite cruise site, as it seems to find all the deals and makes finding a cheap cruise easy.
-Cruise Deals has a weekly deals newsletter worth subscribing to.
+Cruise Deals also has a weekly deals newsletter worth subscribing to.

 In terms of timing, don’t book early.
 As Doug states, “the only benefit to booking early is to secure the room you want.”
 If you want a specific cabin, book early.
 Otherwise, wait until the last minute.
 As I said in the beginning, cruise companies don’t want to sail empty ships and so do heavy last-minute discounting — be sure to sign up for cruise company newsletters to stay informed!